haiwera-silk-cd/magento-devdocs/guides/v2.2/architecture/tech-stack.md

 ## Overview

 This page summarizes the technologies we use.
-For more detailed information, see the [System Requirements]({{ page.baseurl }}/install-gde/system-requirements-tech.html).
+For more detailed information, see the [系统要求]({{ page.baseurl }}/install-gde/system-requirements-tech.html).

 Magento's highly modular structure includes the following open-source technologies.